scolladon/sfdc-ci-toolkit/README.md

 * pre-deploy-script

 Here is the list of optional parameters with their default value :
+* CURRENT_BRANCH : git branch name (string) of the current branch used in coverage prepare-package
-* BRANCH : git branch name (string) used in coverage prepare-package
+* COMPARE_BRANCH : git branch name (string) of the compare branch used in coverage prepare-package
 * CODECLIMATE_REPO_TOKEN : code climate repo token (string) used in coverage
 * COMMIT : git commit id (string) used in coverage prepare-package
 * SF_ALLOWMISSINGFILES : (boolean) used in deploy.
 Default: true